zc/cimaa/README.rst

 To do
 =====

-- Web front end to view current faults and squelches and to manage squelches.
+- Web front end to view current faults and squelches and to manage squelches (in progress as a separate package).

 - Network checks